 Output Generating public/private rsa key pair.
 Enter file in which to save the key (/your_home/.ssh/id_rsa):

-./ssh subdirectory in your home directory, or specify an alternate path if you want.
+Press ENTER to save this SSH key pair into the ./ssh subdirectory of your home directory, or specify an alternate path if you want.

 After this you should see the following output:

-Output Your identification has been saved in /your_home/.ssh/id_rsa.
-Your public key has been saved in /your_home/.ssh/id_rsa.pub.
+Output Your identification has been saved in ~/.ssh/id_rsa.
+Your public key has been saved in ~/.ssh/id_rsa.pub.
 The key fingerprint is: your_fingerprint_key username@remote_host The key's randomart image is: +--[ RSA 2048]----+ | ..o | | E o= . | | o. o | | .. | | ..S | | o o. | | =o.+. | |. =++.. | |o=++. | +-----------------+

 SSH to the server and create the .ssh directory, if it doesn't already exist:

-mkdir -p ~/.ssh
+$ mkdir -p ~/.ssh

-echo public_key_string >> ~/.ssh/authorized_keys
+$ echo public_key >> ~/.ssh/authorized_keys